catppuccin/cosmic-desktop/README.md

                    [--window-hint-color [window hint color]]
                    [theme flavor]

-Generate a Catppuccino theme for Cosmic Desktop
+Generate a Catppuccin theme for Cosmic Desktop

 positional arguments:
   theme flavor          The flavor of the theme to generate.
 Can be 'mocha',